Siemens-Healthineers/K2s/addons/rollout/argocd/README.md

 ### Access using ingress

-To access the ArgoCD dashboard via ingress, the ingress nginx or the ingress traefik addon has to be enabled.
+To access the ArgoCD dashboard via ingress, the ingress nginx, ingress nginx-gw, or ingress traefik addon has to be enabled.
 Once the addons are enabled, then the ArgoCD dashboard can be accessed at the following URL: <https://k2s.cluster.local/rollout>

 ### Access using port-forwarding